formicalab/MoveVMToZone/README.md

 - Source VM and resource details (unchanged)
 - New VM and resource details (created)
+- Disk SKUs (original and converted if applicable)
 - List of extensions that need manual installation
 - Important notes about the operation